gerhard/pipeline/README.md

 unlocks.

 You will start by building a simple pipeline that will continuously deploy a web app.
-Within minutes, you will make it production-ready, meaning:
+Within minutes, you will make it production-ready:

 * new commits will automatically update your web app
 * app will be always available, even as new versions are being deployed